fpe-prd/KasemInterfaceExamples/RestAPI_EndPoint_Sum/README.md

 ```
 where:
 - `--name` is a custom name given to the docker container
-- `-p` is the port mapping option, here tells docker to redito redirect 2000 on the host machine to port 5000 inside the container
+- `-p` is the port mapping option, here tells docker to redirect port 2000 on the host machine to port 5000 inside the container

 > [!NOTE]
 > A pip connection error during container initialization can be solved by reconfigure the DNS settings in Docker application.
 Use for instance DNS of Google: 8.8.8.8.